Reinforcement Learning from Human Feedback (RLHF)

 \[y_i^+ \succ y_i^- \qquad \text{given the prompt } u_i.\]This is a weaker form of supervision than giving an exact score to every answer.
 The human annotator does not need to say how good a response is in absolute terms.
 They only need to compare two responses.

-This is useful because preferences are often easier to collect than absolute rewards.
-It is difficult to say that a response deserves reward $7.3$, but it is much easier to say that one answer is better than another.
+This is useful because preferences are often easier to collect than absolute scores.
+It is difficult to say that a response deserves score $7.3$, but it is much easier to say that one answer is better than another.

 The reward model